-Sink your teeth into root canals treatment, successfully performed with specialist care in Conyers, GA
+Sink your teeth into root canal treatment, successfully performed with specialist care in Conyers, GA

 Endodontics comes from the Greek words for “inside” (“endo”) and “tooth” (“odont”).
 So, this specialty field of dentistry quite literally refers to treating the inside of a tooth.
 Root canals are just one part of this innermost tooth structure.
 Likewise, nonsurgical root canal therapy isn’t the only type of treatment that endodontists like Drs Rolin Desir and Alison St. Paul are adept at performing.
 That being said, nonsurgical therapy to resolve damage to root canals in Conyers, GA, and beyond is most often associated with endodontics practices like Conyers Endodontic Center.